 Micronutrient Intake Statistics

 Vitamins and minerals, often referred to as micronutrients, are essential for healthy development, disease prevention and wellbeing.
-Worldwide, at least half of children younger than 5 currently live with vitamin and mineral deficiencies, according to the CDC.
+Worldwide, at least half of children younger than 5 currently have vitamin and mineral deficiencies, according to the CDC.

 Vitamin A Deficiency